natemow/natemow.github.io/about.md

 ## Introduction

-I don't even know where to begin with actual words; lots of clues embedded in various places if you care to look for them.
+I don't even know where to begin with actual words; lots of clues embedded in various places if you care to decipher them.

 But it is funny to pretend that {% include brand.html %} is a brand, product or corporation and not a living, breathing meatbag (though {% include brand.html %} does not think the reverse is funny).
 As such, the human known as "Nate Mow" has prepared the following statements to support his not-actually-a-brand-product-or-corporation: